haxpor/sr_st/README.md

 # Plan

-Each program in its separate directory i.e. `wireframe_renderer/` represents validation and testbed for one or more of software renderer's technique.
+Each program in its separate directory inside `apps/` i.e. `apps/wireframe_renderer/` represents validation and testbed for one or more of software renderer's technique.
 Whenever it matures, it will be added into the common code inside `common/` gradually.